starlightdigitalmedia717/Starlite/README.md

 # Starlite
-A basic discord moderation bot
+A basic web browser made entirely in python